spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ### App installation created or deleted

 When the Spacelift GitHub app is installed on an account, we create a corresponding Spacelift account.
-When the installation is deleted, we deleted the corresponding Spacelift account and all its data.
+When the installation is deleted, we delete the corresponding Spacelift account.

 ### Organization renamed